kotori-y/Scopy/doc/_build/html/_sources/user_guide.rst.txt

 >>> res
 {'Disposed': 'Accepted', 'nViolate': 0}

 In above example, the molecule do does not violate any property limited limitations in of Lipinski's Rule.
-Tthus its status is 'Accepted'.
+Thus its status is 'Accepted'.

 Besides, users can obtain more detailed information about the screening result.